brunomolteni/poker-excercise/README.md

 1. Install mocha globally by running `npm install -g mocha`.
 1. Implement poker hand validators for (see stubs in `src/validator.js`) *at least one of*: `flush`, `onePair`, `twoPair`, `threeOfAKind`, `fourOfAKind`, and *at least two of*: `straight`, `fullHouse`, `straightFlush`
 1. Uncomment the export lines for the validators you implemented at the bottom of the file.
 1. Run the commmand `mocha` from the root of the project to run the tests.
 All tests should pass.
+1. Once completed, replay all to the e-mail you received and attach the content of your `validator.js` as a `.txt` file.